tfsaggregator/aggregator-docs/content/contrib/local-build.md

 The MSI packages all three Aggregator flavors, one for each supported TFS version.
 The installer detects the TFS version installed and deploy the correct assemblies.

-The MSBuild script builds three times the `TFS-Aggregator-2.sln` solution, one for each supported TFS version.
+The MSBuild script builds multiple times the `tfs-aggregator-plugin.sln` solution, one for each supported TFS version.
 Then the files are copied in a simple layout in the `_collect` folder.
 Some WiX source is generated and finally the `Setup.Aggregator\Setup.Aggregator.wixproj` is launched to produce the MSI package.

-> **Caveat: TFS versions values are all-over the places**, e.g.
+> **Caveat: TFS versions values are in multiple places**, e.g.
 > - source code conditional compile
 > - WiX sources
 > - MSBuild project files

-To generate the MSI, in an _MSBuild Command Prompt_ (VS2015) or a _Developer Command Prompt_ (VS2013) run
+To generate the MSI, in an _MSBuild Command Prompt_ (VS2015+) or a _Developer Command Prompt_ (VS2013) run

 ```
 msbuild build-installer.proj /p:Configuration=Release